YunxinLi/LingCloud/README.md

 1. We first release the evaluation dataset(/data/multimodal_data_all_generation.txt) construted by GPT-3.5-turbo based on about 3.5k images from [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4).

-2. The codes and more powerful LMEye will come soon (Whether it's going well or not).
+2. The codes and more powerful LMEye will come soon.

 3. First version checkpoint: LMEye([OPT-IML-1.3B](https://huggingface.co/facebook/opt-iml-1.3b)) and LMEye([Bloomz-7b1](https://huggingface.co/bigscience/bloomz)).